 A New England poetess, Susan Grieve (Bette Davis), falls in love with a troubled war hero, Slick Novak (Jim Davis, Jock Ewing in TV’s Dallas), only to discover that he is contemplating a life as a Catholic priest.

 Reaction & Thoughts:

-“Next to loss of money, deafness, and skin disease, passion can be the most dangerous.”
+“Next to loss of money, deafness… passion can be the most dangerous.”

-Bette later said, “I should have stopped the picture in the middle and gone to Jack Warner and asked him to shelve it.”
+“I should have stopped the picture in the middle and gone to Jack Warner and asked him to shelve it,” Bette lamented years later.
 I understand her reaction.
 It’s hard for me to express the level of frustration I experienced while watching the movie.
-Every time a scene is on the verge of greatness, things are interrupted abruptly and you are left with muddled conversations that lead nowhere, I mean nowhere!
+Every time a scene is on the verge of greatness, conversations get interrupted abruptly and you are left with muddled discussions that lead nowhere, I mean nowhere!

 Conclusions & Final Thoughts: